redwoodjs/redwood/docs/docs/mailer.md

 ### Development

-Similar to the test mode, the mailer also has a development mode.
-This mode is selected automatically when the mailer is created if `NODE_ENV` is **not** set to `production`.
+Similar to the test mode, the Mailer also has a development mode.
+This mode is selected automatically when the Mailer is created if `NODE_ENV` is **not** set to `production`.
 This mode behaves similarly to the test mode and by default will attempt to use the `@redwoodjs/mailer-handler-studio` package if it is available.

 You can control the development mode behavior with the following configuration in the `mailer.ts` file: